 Kids will love this fishing for ice cubes experiment that can be done no matter the temperature outside.
 Winter science doesn’t have to involve freezing cold temperatures or mountains of fluffy snow outside.
 Our easy ice cube fishing activity is perfect for at home or in the classroom.

 The best part of this icy winter science experiment is that you don’t need ice fishing gear or a frozen lake to enjoy it!
 That means everyone can try it.
 Plus you have everything you need in the kitchen to get started.

 This icy science experiment doesn’t have to be prepped ahead of time (unless you don’t have any ice cubes on hand).
 You could even make fun ice cubes with novelty ice cube trays.

-Some more quick and fun winter science ideas we have enjoyed this week include:
+Some more fun winter science ideas we have enjoyed…

-- Exploring how polar bears stay warm with blubber science!
+- Exploring how polar bears stay warm with blubber experiment!

 - Creating a Snow Storm in a Jar for an indoor winter blizzard.

 - String or Twine

 HOW TO SET UP WINTER ICE FISHING